 The State Enhanced Driver's License cannot be used to travel by air outside the United States.

 Several states are working with the Department of Homeland Security to develop an EDL for U.S. citizens residing in their states.
 This document will denote both citizenship and identity and will facilitate the entry process at land and sea ports of entry.
-The word 'Enhanced' must appear on the license.
+The words ‘Enhanced Driver's License’ as well as the American flag will appear on the license.
 The following states issue this type of WHTI-compliant document: Michigan, Minnesota, New York, Vermont and Washington.